 This is disheartening news for Windows Pro users hoping for bugs to be fixed in the future.

-Unfinished aspects of Windows Pro, such as the settings app or operating systems, may never be completed.
-This means that Microsoft may never fix many of the issues that currently exist in Windows 10 Pro.
+Unfinished aspects of Pro, such as the settings app or operating systems, may never be completed.
+This means that Microsoft may never fix many of the issues currently.

-When parts are missing from your Windows edition, it can be frustrating and a considerable inconvenience, especially when you’re paying a premium price for Windows Pro.
+When parts are missing from your Windows edition, it can be frustrating and inconvenient, especially when paying a premium price for Pro.

-On the flip side, free apps like VLC are excellent media players which can be downloaded and installed in conjunction with codecs and can play your DVDs as originally intended within moments.
+On the flip side, free apps like VLC are excellent media players that can be downloaded and installed with codecs and can play your DVDs as originally intended within moments.

-Microsoft has delivered two excellent additions to Windows.
+Microsoft has delivered two excellent additions.
 Windows 10 Pro and Education each have their unique advantages and disadvantages.

 Windows Education is ideal for use by universities and schools.
 Features such as AppLocker can allow for an easy way to promote productivity and ensure that only suitable content reaches users.